dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 * `emulator` - (Optional) The path of the emulator to use
 * `qemu_agent` (Optional) By default is disabled, set to true for enabling it.
 More info [qemu-agent](https://wiki.libvirt.org/page/Qemu_guest_agent).

-* `network_autoinstall` (Optional) Default is false, disable.
-When true, this will wait until the GUEST OS reboot ( installation done).
+* `network_autoinstall` (Optional) Default false.
+When true use it with kernel and initrd parameters.
-   In combination with this variable you will need to have `kernel`, `initrd` and `kernel_cmdlines` variables set. see  the example `examples/network_autoinstall`.
+   For usage see example `examples/network_autoinstall/leap15/main.tf` By it's nature this feature will be not idempotent (installing a OS is not idempotent), so you cannot call terraform aplly 2 times.
+If you do terraform will change your resources again.

-   Internally this will activate libvirt-domain events, and once the reboot event is caught, we remove the Kernel/initrd parameters, so an user can use the guest.
+   Internally we use libvirt-events and waiting/block until domain rebooted, and once the reboot event is caught, we remove the Kernel/initrd parameters, so an user can use the new guest installed.
    (otherwise it will have always reinstallation loop)

 ### Kernel and boot arguments

 * `kernel` - (Optional) The path of the kernel to boot